Groot972/presence_origin/readme.md

 ## General Infos

 The goal of this project is to do the call of students at school.
+:warning: Authentication not ready ! :warning:

 **Student** :
 - Connexion, see presence, abscences and if the call already do.